gridcoin-community/Gridcoin-Research/doc/gridcoinresearch.conf.md

 **debug=true**
 **debug=<category>**

 Let your node receive tons of extra messages in debug.log.
-From the Fern release onward, logging can also be enabled by category.
+From the 4.1.0.0 release onward, logging can also be enabled by category.
 You can see a list of categories by issuing the command "logging".
 Note that not all categories are available yet, as the wallet is transiting from the traditional debug